-An Essay on Typography was first published in 1931, instantly recognized as a classic, and has long been unavailable.
+An Essay on Typography was first published in 1931, instantly recognized as a classic, and has long since been unavailable.
 It represents Gill at his best: opinionated, fustian, and consistently humane.
 It is his only major work on typography and remains indispensable for anyone interested in the art of letter forms and the presentation of graphic information.

 This manifesto, however, is not only about letters — their form, fit, and function — but also about man’s role in an industrial society.
 As Gill wrote later, it was his chief object “to describe two worlds — that of industrialism and that of the human workman — and to define their limits.”